-The Worldwide œufs en meurette Championship is an awaited event in the world of gastronomy organized for the third consecutive year by the Château du Clos de Vougeot, the most emblematic place when it comes to this Burgundian recipe cooked through the world.
+The Worldwide œufs en meurette Championship is an awaited event in the world of gastronomy organized for the fifth consecutive year by the Château du Clos de Vougeot, the most emblematic place when it comes to this Burgundian recipe cooked through the world.

 The Château du Clos de Vougeot, the Mecca of French gastronomy, the undisputed temple of the œufs en meurette.
 A true signature dish of the Château du Clos de Vougeot, oeufs en meurette – poached eggs in the red wine sauce – are served for each gala dinner organized within it, including the last dinner of Angela Merkel with French president Emmanuel Macron, the 3rd of November 2021.

 The resident chef of the Château – Alexandra Bouvret – and her brigade have developed a unique know-how in the preparation of this recipe and meet with chefs from Burgundy, France and abroad every year, at the beginning of October, at the Château du Clos de Vougeot to celebrate and enhance this emblematic dish.
-Oeufs en meurette are elected the 5th best dish of all time by the Food and Wine Magazine.
+Oeufs en meurette have been elected the 5th best dish of all time by the Food and Wine Magazine.

-The third Worldwide œufs en meurette Championship was held in October, the 9th and 10th of 2021.
+The fifth Worldwide œufs en meurette Championship was held in October, the 9th and 10th of 2021.
 The public could attend the tasting session where on the menu, there were œufs en meurette, a glass of Burgundy Tastevined wine accompanied by a gourmet dessert.

 The gastronomic dinner took place in the Grand Cellier of the Château du Clos de Vougeot.
 Chef Alexandra Bouvret presented a five-act menu in the theme of the chicken and the egg.
 The members of the jury awarded the title of Worldwide œufs en meurette Champion.
-Chaired by Guillaume Gomez (Meilleur Ouvrier de France and the President’s personal spokesman for gastronomy, food and culinary arts), the jury with the task of evaluating the chefs’ recipes was made up of 11 reputable personalities in the enogastronomic industry.
-Albert II, Prince of Monaco, appeared to be a fan of œufs en meurette, so he joined the competition as a member of the jury.
+Chaired by René Meilleur (3 Michelin Star Chef), the jury with the task of evaluating the chefs’ recipes was made up of 12 reputable personalities in the enogastronomic industry.
+In 2021 Albert II, Prince of Monaco, appeared to be a fan of œufs en meurette, so he joined the competition as a member of the jury.
 Speeches and refrains to drink marked the evening.